spack/spack/lib/spack/docs/build_systems/cmakepackage.rst

 Generators
 ^^^^^^^^^^

+CMake and Autotools are build-script generation tools; they "generate" the Makefiles that are used to build a software package.
 CMake actually supports multiple generators, not just Makefiles.
 Another common generator is Ninja.
 To switch to the Ninja generator, simply add:

 .. code-block:: python